OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/nodejs/Readme.md

 ---
 # Get Suggested Actions

-This sample shows feature where user can can send suggested actions using bot.
+This sample shows the feature where user can send suggested actions using bot.

 ![Initial message](Images/WelcomeMessage.PNG)